Frequently Asked Questions

 Yes - students enjoy a nutritious breakfast, lunch, and snack each day of the six-week summer session.

 Attendance is mandatory, and students are expected to attend the program every day for the full six weeks.
 It is of utmost importance that every student arrive on time for the bus every morning, and be picked up on time from the bus stop every afternoon.

 When will I receive admissions notification from Horizons?

-We will inform you in April if your daughter has been enrolled in the program.
+We will inform you in late May if your daughter has been enrolled in the program.

 How will COVID-19 impact the summer program?